 WHAT TO DO IN PYRGOS, SANTORINI

 We all have stunning pictures of Oia and even Fira in our heads when we think about Santorini.
 But of course, there is more to Santorini than these two most famous villages.
-And today, let’s talk about a less famous, yet absolutely cute, place named Pyrgos Kallistis and the best things to do there.
+Let’s talk about a less famous, yet absolutely cute, place named Pyrgos Kallistis – visiting Pyrgos is a must-do in Santorini.

 Pyrgos is the highest village on the island – while I would not say it is a hidden gem necessarily, it is quite underrated even though it is an absolutely adorable village to visit and a top place to see in Greece.